msewell13/abs_scrape/README.md

   - Outputs to: `month_block.json` and `month_block.csv`
 - Runs automatically on a schedule via cron job (optional)

 The scrapers load credentials from a `.env` file and save a reusable Playwright `storageState.json` after login.
-Scraped data can be integrated with third-party tools like n8n, Zapier, or Grist.
+Scraped data can be integrated with third-party tools like N8N.

 ## 🚀 Quick Start Guide